Eritrea: Italian Eritrea

 In 1888, the Italian administration launched its first development projects in the new colony.
 The Eritrean Railway was completed to Saati in 1888, and reached Asmara in the highlands in 1911.
 The Asmara–Massawa Cableway was the longest line in the world during its time but was later dismantled by the British in World War II.
 Besides major infrastructural projects, the colonial authorities invested significantly in the agricultural sector.
 They also oversaw the provision of urban amenities in Asmara and Massawa, and employed many Eritreans in public service, particularly in the police and public works departments.
-Thousands of Eritreans were concurrently enlisted in the army, serving during the Italo-Turkish War in Libya as well as the First and Second Italo-Abyssinian Wars.
+Thousands of Eritreans were concurrently enlisted in the Italian army, serving during the Italo-Turkish War in Libya as well as the First and Second Italo-Abyssinian Wars.

 Additionally, the Italian Eritrea administration opened many new factories that produced buttons, cooking oil, pasta, construction materials, packing meat, tobacco, hide, and other household commodities.
 In 1939, there were approximately 2,198 factories and most of the employees were Eritrean citizens.
-The establishment of industries also increased the number of Italians and Eritreans residing in the cities.
-The number of Italians in the territory increased from 4,600 to 75,000 in five years; and with the involvement of Eritreans in the industry, trade and fruit plantations were expanded across the nation, and some of the plantations were owned by Eritreans.
+The establishment of industry also increased the populations of Italians and Eritreans residing in cities.
+The number of Italians in the territory increased from 4,600 to 75,000 in five years; and with the involvement of Eritreans in the industry, trade and fruit plantations were expanded across the nation.
+Some plantations were owned by Eritreans.

 In 1922, Benito Mussolini's rise to power in Italy brought profound changes to the colonial government in Italian Eritrea.
 After il Duce declared the birth of the Italian Empire in May 1936, Italian Eritrea (enlarged with northern Ethiopia's regions) and Italian Somaliland were merged with the just-conquered Ethiopia into the new Italian East Africa (Africa Orientale Italiana).
 This Fascist period was characterized by imperial expansion in the name of a "new Roman Empire".
 Eritrea was chosen by the Italian government to be the industrial center of Italian East Africa.

 After 1935, art deco architecture was widely employed in Asmara.
 The Italians designed more than 400 buildings in a construction boom that only halted with Italy's involvement in World War II.
 These included the Fiat Tagliero Building and Cinema Impero.
 In 2017, the city was declared a World Heritage Site, described by UNESCO as featuring eclectic and rationalist built forms, well-defined open spaces, and public and private buildings, including cinemas, shops, banks, religious structures, public and private offices, industrial facilities, and residences.)